Jarred Kelenic Preview, Player Props: Mariners vs. Rangers

 Rangers Pitching Rankings

-- The pitching staff for the Rangers has a collective 8.5 K/9, which ranks 22nd in MLB.
+- The pitching staff for the Rangers has a collective 8.5 K/9, which ranks 22nd in the league.

-- The Rangers have a 4.29 team ERA that ranks 16th across all league pitching staffs.
+- The Rangers have a 4.29 team ERA that ranks 18th among all MLB pitching staffs.

-- Rangers pitchers combine to give up 194 total home runs at a clip of 1.2 per game (to rank 19th in the league).

 © 2023 Data Skrive.
 All rights reserved.